InceptionNeXt: When Inception Meets ConvNeXt: Formulation and Method

 \subsection{Inception depthwise convolution}

+\myPara{Preliminary experiments on ConvNeXt-T} We first conducted preliminary experiments based on ConvNeXt-T and report the results in Table \ref{tab:pre_exp}.
+Firstly, the kernel size of depthwise convolution is reduced from $7 \times 7$ to $3 \times 3$.
+Compared to the model with kernel size of $7 \times 7$, the one with kernel size of $3 \times 3$ enjoys $1.4 \times$ higher training throughput, but suffers a significant performance drop from 82.1\% to 81.5\%.
+Next, inspired by ShuffleNet V2 \cite{shufflenet_v2}, we only feed partial input channels into depthwise convolution while the remaining ones keep unchanged.
+The number of processed input channels is controlled by a ratio.
+It is found that when the ratio is reduced from 1 to $1/4$, the training throughput can be further improved while the performance almost maintains.
+In summary, these preliminary experiments convey two findings on ConvNeXt. \underline{Finding 1}: Large-kernel depthwise convolution is the speed bottleneck. \underline{Finding 2}: Processing partial channels is good enough in single depthwise convolution layer \cite{shufflenet_v2}.

-\myPara{Formulation} As illustrated in Figure \ref{fig:first_figure}, conventional depthwise convolution with large kernel size significantly impedes model speed.
-Firstly, inspired by ShuffleNetV2 \cite{shufflenet_v2}, we find processing partial channels is also enough for single depthwise convolution layer as shown in our preliminary experiments in Appendix \ref{sec:pre_exp}.
-Thus, we leave partial channels unchanged and denote them as a branch of identity mapping.
-For the processing channels, we propose to decompose the depthwise operations with Inception style \cite{inception_v1, inception_v3, inception_v4}.
-Inception \cite{inception_v1} utilizes several branches of small kernels (\eg~$3 \times 3$) and large kernels (\eg~$5 \times 5$).
-Similarly, we adopt $3 \times 3$ as one of our branches but avoid the large square kernels because of their slow practical speed.
+\myPara{Formulation} Based on the above findings, we propose a new type of convolution to keep both accuracy and efficiency.
+According to \underline{Fingding 2}, we leave partial channels unchanged and denote them as a branch of identity mapping.
+Motivated by \underline{Fingding 1}, for the processing channels, we propose to decompose the depthwise operations in Inception style \cite{inception_v1, inception_v3, inception_v4}.
+Inception \cite{inception_v1} utilizes several branches of small kernels (\eg,~$3 \times 3$) and large kernels (\eg,~$5 \times 5$).
+Similarly, we adopt $3 \times 3$ as one of our branches but get rid of the usage of the large square kernels because of their slow practical speed.
 Instead, large kernel $k_h \times k_w$ is decomposed as $1 \times k_w$ and $k_h \times 1$ inspired by Inception v3 \cite{inception_v3}.

 Specifically, for input $X$, we split it into four groups along the channel dimension,

 where $g$ is the channel numbers of convolution branches.
 We can set a ratio $r_g$ to determine the branch channel numbers by $g = r_g C$.
 Next, the splitting inputs are fed into different parallel branches,